jmmadson/MechaCar_Statistical_Analysis/README.md

 We can also see from the linear regression we performed that the slope of this linear model is not zero by looking at the value for the model, which is 5.35e-11.
 This provides sufficient evidence to reject the null hypothesis.

 The linear model analysis can effectively predict mpg of MechaCar prototypes as determined by the R-squared value of 0.7149 for this model.
-This shows that the regression model predicts 71% of the mpg acurately.
+The regression model shows that the independant variables can explain 71% of the variance in the dependant variable (mpg), allowing us to more accurately predict future results using those variables.

 ## Summary Statistics on Suspension Coils